framework-one/framework-one.github.io/source/documentation/4.0/developing-applications.markdown

 Basic Application Structure
 ---
 FW/1 applications generally have an `Application.cfc` that extends `framework.one` and an empty `index.cfm` as well as at least one view (under the `views` folder).
 Typical applications will also have folders for `controllers`, `layouts` and a `model` -- itself containing subfolders for `services` and `beans`.
 Some applications may also have a `subsystems` folder (see below).
 The folders may be in the same directory as `Application.cfc` / `index.cfm` or may be in a directory accessible via a mapping (or some other path under the webroot).
-If the folders are not in the same directory as `Application.cfc` / `index.cfm`, then `variables.framework.base` must be set in `Application.cfc` to identify the location of those folders.
+If the folders are not in the same directory as `Application.cfc` / `index.cfm`, then `variables.framework.base` must be set in `Application.cfc` to identify the location of those folders (and you will need to use mapped paths for `diLocations`).

 As of release 3.5, these folder name conventions can be modified.
 See **[Configuring FW/1 Applications](#configuring-fw1-applications)** below.